Information and resources about Medical Assistance issues in Pennsylvania.

 Fact Sheet: Medical Assistance Transportation Program (MATP)

 Information by the Pennsylvania Health Law Project on getting medical assistance for children, under 18, with a disability, behavioral or autism spectrum disorder.
+(April 2019)

-How to Appeal a Denial in HealthChoices
+How to Appeal a Denial in Community HealthChoices

-How to Obtain Mental Health and Drug & Alcohol Services in Pennsylvania
+How to Obtain Mental Health Services and Substance Use Treatment in Pennsylvania

 A guide from the Pennsylvania Health Law Project explaining how to obtain Mental Health Services and Drug & Alcohol Services under various programs in Pennsylvania.
-[PDF]
+[PDF] (September 2024)

-2025 Income and Resource Limits for Medicaid and Other Health Programs
+2026 Income and Resource Limits for Medicaid and Other Health Programs

 Public benefit programs like Medicaid (“Medical Assistance” in Pennsylvania) use the federal poverty income guidelines to determine who qualifies for coverage.
-The 2025 guidelines were published January 17, 2025.
+The 2026 guidelines were published January 15, 2026.
 The effective date of the limits listed below varies and may not take effect until March for some of the programs.

 MAWD or Marketplace? - What Pennsylvanians with Disabilities Need to Know About Choosing Health Insurance Coverage

 Information on the selection of medical insurance by persons eligible for Medical Assistance for Workers with Disabilities (MAWD).
 Today, people with serious health issues and persons with disabilities who are working or may be able to work, can choose between Marketplace health insurance and MAWD.
 Includes eligibility requirements for each program, how to apply and highlights factors to consider when choosing coverage.
+(2015)

 Medicaid Estate Recovery: A Primer (Video)